 Stay up-to-date with our monthly e-newsletter and email updates.

-Amanda Alexander, Instructional Superintendent, District of Columbia Public Schools
+Amanda Alexander, Deputy Chief of Schools, District of Columbia Public Schools

 Keith Bickel, Senior Vice President, Bank of America

 Betty Feng, Federal Practice - Manager, Deloitte Consuting LLP

 Avni Gupta-Kagan, Executive Director, Emerging Leaders Program, New Leaders

 John Kern, Director, Community Wealth Partners, Inc.